An NDIS plan reassessment: what is it?

-What is an NDIS plan review?
+What does an NDIS plan reassessment involve?

-Preparing for an NDIS plan review meeting
+Preparing for an NDIS plan reassessment meeting: questions

-- How did you use the funding in your child’s current plan?
-How did the supports help your child work towards their goals?
+- How did the supports in your child’s plan help them work towards their goals?

 - What supports worked well, and what didn’t work well?

-- Will there be any changes in the next 12 months that mean your child needs more support or different goals – for example, starting a new school or moving house?
+- Will there be changes in the next 12 months that mean your child needs more support or different goals – for example, starting a new school or moving house?

 - Do you have any unspent funds in your plan?
 Why?
 For example, your child might have missed sessions because they were sick or needed a break.
 You can’t roll over unused funds, but you might need similar funds to support your child’s goals in the next plan.